How To Create To-Do Lists In WordPress

 The section below shows you how to go through the plugin setup process …

-The Settings area is divided into 4 sections:
+The Settings area is divided into 4 tabs:

-- To-Do List Settings – This section is where you can specify the plugin’s main settings.
+- To-Do List Settings – This tab is where you can specify the main plugin settings.

-- Advanced Settings – In this section you can customize your to-do lists, assign tasks to other users and perform database maintenance tasks.
+- Advanced Settings – Here you can customize to-do lists, assign to-do items to other users and perform database maintenance tasks.

-- Import/Export – This section lets you import and export your to-do list data and plugin settings.
+- Import/Export – Here you can import and export your to-do list data and plugin settings.

 To-Do List Settings